-Here are nine of the best mountain masterpieces in the Alps.
+Here are 11 of the best mountain masterpieces in the Alps:

 Designed by an award-winning architect, its spacious wood and stone-clad entertaining spaces offer open fireplaces, cozy dining areas, plentiful balconies and indulgent en suite bedrooms.